Piezoresistive sensing by normal stress loading

 BSc assignment

 Context: Many manufacturing processes used for producing sensors still have limitations, including high costs due to material and instrumentation requirements, in addition to challenges in adapting to different applications and geometries.
 Recent advancements in Additive Manufacturing (3D printing) have proven its potential to facilitate the fabrication of sensing devices for wearable soft electronics by using various conductive materials and exploiting different effects.
-Several force sensors have been developed with Fused Fillament Fabrication (FFF) by exploiting the change in resistance due to mechanical strain.
-However, little is known about the effect of stress on resistivity without mechanical deformation (piezoresistivity, or material effect) which may occur for confined, incompressible materials.
+Several force sensors have been developed with Fused Filament Fabrication (FFF) by exploiting the change in resistance due to mechanical strain.
+However, little is known about the effect of stress on resistivity without mechanical deformation (piezoresistivity, or material effect), which may occur for confined, incompressible materials.

-Focus: experimental with analysis based on theoretical background and modelling
+Focus: experimental with analysis based on theoretical background and modelling.

 Additional info: The work is part of an ongoing collaboration with Università Campus Bio-Medico di Roma